 Becky is a passionate and outspoken proponent of sustainability in the floral industry.
 She has spent almost 25 years working as a landscape designer, ornamental horticulturist, horticultural therapist, florist, and flower grower.
-She is currently completing her Master's degree in Sustainability at Harvard University and is the Canadian Ambassador for the Sustainable Floristry Network and the Canadian representative for Slow Flowers.
+She is currently completing her Master's degree in Sustainability at Harvard University and is the Canadian representative for Slow Flowers.

 Becky Feasby, @prairiegirlflowers

 Floristry can and should be much more environmentally friendly than it is right now.
 Whether you're ready to start with baby steps, or shooting for radical change in your business' approach to sustainability, CHANGE is necessary.
 The SFP welcomes all.
 Our instructors, all leaders in the industry, share their experience and techniques and deep dive into some serious topics.
 But we also have fun, laugh a lot and encourage an open dialogue in a safe, supportive and uplifting environment.